ELEC

 November 17‚ 1987– David Linett attends his first meeting as an ELEC Commissioner.
 He leaves in 2000 after more than 12 years of service‚ making him the longest-serving Commissioner. (added 10/2/17)

-September 20‚ 1988– ELEC approves first White Paper entitled “Contribution Limits and Prohibited Contributions” and authored by Deputy Director Jeff Brindle.
+September 20‚ 1988– ELEC approves first White Paper entitled “Contribution Limits and Prohibited Contributions” and authored by Deputy Director Jeffrey M. Brindle.
 The key recommendation for contribution limits becomes law in 1993.

-October 06‚ 1988– A state grand jury convened by Attorney General Cary Edwards says it found evidence that an unnamed company made improper loans to employees who gave maximum contributions to gubernatorial candidates.
-25 It recommended several changes to The Act to guard against such abuses‚ including stricter rules against misuse of loans and more severe penalties for violations.
-Newspapers identify the company as First Jersey Securities Inc. 26
+October 6‚ 1988– A state grand jury convened by Attorney General W. Cary Edwards says it found evidence that an unnamed company made improper loans to employees who gave maximum contributions to gubernatorial candidates.30 It recommended several changes to The Act to guard against such abuses‚ including stricter rules against misuse of loans and more severe penalties for violations.
+Newspapers identify the company as First Jersey Securities Inc.31

 TOP